-The Doctoral Program in History and Anthropology consists of three majors: History, Anthropology and Inter-discipline (History-Anthropology).
+The Doctoral Program in History and Anthropology consists of two majors: History and Anthropology.
 The first major includes four research fields: Japanese, Oriental, and Western History and Historical Geography.
 The second includes two research fields: Prehistory/Archaeology, and Folklore/Cultural Anthropology.
-The third includes two research fields: Contemporary East Asian History and Folklore, and Mediterranean and West Asian Studies.
-The first and second majors are designed for 5 year-program students, and the third major for 3rd year transfer students.
+These majors are designed for 5 year-program students.

 The major of History provides an excellent level of expertise in various aspects of history between the emergence of ancient empires and the present day for Japan, Eastern and Western Asia, Europe, and North America.
 In addition to the traditional subject of historical research in political history, it embraces specialized subjects in social, economic, and cultural history.

-The major of Anthropology provides an excellent level of expertise in various aspects of anthropology, and embraces specialized subjects such as human evolution, the origin of agriculture and the emergence of civilization based on the material culture, the comparative study of human way of life and belief-system for the contemporary world: especially, Oceania, Southeastern Asia, and Southern Asia, and the folklore of the Japanese and their neighbors.
+The major of Anthropology provides an excellent level of expertise in various aspects of anthropology, and embraces specialized subjects such as human evolution, the origin of agriculture and the emergence of civilization based on the material culture, the comparative study of human way of life and belief-system for the contemporary world and the folklore of the Japanese and their neighbors.